Gel Phase In Cold Process Soap Making:

 Not only does this create a smell not wanted, but it can cause it to become undesirable aesthetically as well, leaving it discolored!

-Keep in mind that if you don't force gel or you prevent it all-together, you most likely will have to wait additional time or until it is firm enough to unmold.
+Keep in mind that if you don’t force gel or you prevent it all-together, you most likely will have to wait additional time to unmold.

-You can also leave your soap just resting at "room temperature" uncovered, but we've had a lot of issues with soda ash when doing this, and sometimes the soap will still go through partial gel.
+You can also leave your soap rest at “room temperature” uncovered.
+Unfortunately, we’ve had a lot of issues with soda ash when doing this.
+In addition, sometimes the soap will still go through partial gel.

 Partial gel is explaining a process in which the entire soap DOESN’T go through gel.
 Usually you’ll find that the inner portion of the soap is darker then the outside.

-If you remember we'd said that the soap tends to heat up in the inner portion first, where it is more insulated from the environment.
+If you remember, soap tends to heat up in the inner portion first, where it is more insulated from the environment.

-So you're left with an inner part of the soap being darker and more translucence, and the outer portion more of an opaque look to it, and (unless caught early) there is not much you can do at this point to change that.
+So you’re left with an inner part of the soap being darker and more translucence, and the outer portion with a more opaque look to it.
+Unless caught early, there is not much you can do at this point.

 If you catch it early, you can again try to force gel, using an oven process method.
 Basically, placing your soap in the oven (preset to 170-180 degrees F), and then turning off the oven, leaving your soap overnight, or for a few hours.

 Keep in mind this is not full proof, especially if your soap has already begun to cool off.
-Experience working with soap pays off big time in these situations!
+Experience working with soap pays dividends in these situations.

-Remember, the colors also will look different if colorants were used, the inner colors may be more vibrant, and the the outer more of a dull look to them, especially if using natural colorants.
+Remember, the colors may look different if colorants were used.
+The innermost colors may be more vibrant, and the the outer with a dull appearance, especially if using natural colorants.